Discussing Donor Conception

 As children get older, their questions can become more specific:

-What does he look like; do you have a picture?
-Why did he give his sperm?
-Will I ever meet him?
-Do I look like him?
+What does my donor look like; do you have a picture?
+Why did they give their sperm?
+Will I ever meet my donor?
+Do I look like my donor?

 During early childhood, children are working on understanding social relationships.
 This is the time that they will notice that there are different kinds of families.
-This is the time when they will probably ask, “Do I have a Daddy?” if you are a single mother or lesbian couple.
+This is the time when they will probably ask, “Do I have a Daddy?” if you are a single parent or a same-sex and/or queer couple.
 It is tempting at this point to refer to the donor as the child’s father or bio father.
 I do not recommend this.
 It is quite fine to use the word “donor” or “sperm donor.”
 While the donor’s connection to your child can be important to you or your child, it should not be confused with someone who is an active parent in the family.

 There are some books available to help (see TSBC's Recommended Reading).
 You might also want to make your own personal book for your child, using family photographs, pictures, and words.